 The message overall is the same one as for guys who work long hours.
 To be sustainable and healthy, for not only ourselves but others, we either need fewer demands (ie reducing the load or saying ‘no’ to some things), or to have enough down time for our bodies to relax and recharge.

-Avoid viewing the things that keep you well as an indulgence or an extra, but rather as the key to helping you cope on an ongoing basis with daily demands of calving.
-Scheduling some ‘me time’, time for yourself, is vital to make sure you are looking after yourself physically and mentally.
-Give yourself a little time each day to recharge your batteries!
+Avoid viewing the things that keep you well as an indulgence or an extra, but rather as the key to helping you cope on an on-going basis with daily demands of calving.
+Scheduling some ‘me time’, is vital to make sure you are looking after yourself physically and mentally.
+Give yourself a little time each day to recharge your batteries.

 Farmstrong is a rural wellbeing programme that aims to help farmers, growers and rural families live well to farm well.
 To find out what works for you and ‘lock it in’ check out our videos, stories and tips at Farmstrong.